temporalio/edu-converters-typescript-code/exercises/codec-server/README.md

 During this exercise, you will:

 - Review a Codec Server implementation
-- Configure a Codec Server to share your custom converter logic
+- Configure a Codec Server to share converter logic
 - Enable CORS and review other deployment parameters
 - Integrate your Codec Server with the Temporal Web UI
 - Securely return decoded results in the CLI and the Web UI